RRosario007/PTPC/README.md

 ## About The Project
 In this project, I've created multiple programs in order to practice my programming skills.
 The programs I've created so far are a calculator, a website, and a copy playlist program.
-All of my coding is not upto par with an efficien program and definitely has some mistakes, but by doing this I hope to become a pragmatic programmer.
+All of my coding is not up to par and definitely has some mistakes, but by doing this I hope to become a pragmatic programmer.
 On top of that, I can look back at my code later and realize some of the mistakes I've made.

 <br >